 Video Insights is helping you to speed up your traffic analysis thanks to various object properties collected during the video processing (more described in this article).
-Based on these properties, we defined a set of metrics and visual maps and their outcomes are presented to you in a form of a Widget.
-This article will provide you a quick reference to all widget types available in the Video Insights application including their limitations and usage examples.
+Based on these properties, we defined a set of metrics and their outcomes are presented to you in a form of a Widget.
+This article will provide you a quick reference to all widget types available in the Video Insights application including usage examples.

 Red section highlights the widget types section in the New Widget tab